 There are many different levels of management in the healthcare sector.
-It can take years to build up the necessary experience to become a manager, but nurses who are interested in this route can take the first steps toward a leadership role by offering to train new hires and do tasks such as design the holiday calendars.
+Building up the necessary experience to become a manager can take years.
+Still, nurses interested in this route can take the first steps toward a leadership role by offering to train new hires and do tasks such as designing holiday calendars.

 Moving on to postgraduate study

-For example, Wilkes University has an Online RN to MSN program that offers students a fully flexible, online course that will allow them to kickstart their career.
-An MSN degree opens up numerous professional avenues for nurses and gives you the opportunity to specialize as a nurse ethicist, forensic nurse consultant, psychiatric nurse, nursing informatic specialist, pediatric nurse practitioner, and more.
+For example, Wilkes University has an Online RN to MSN program that offers students a fully flexible online course that will allow them to kickstart their careers.
+An MSN degree opens up numerous professional avenues for nurses.
+It will enable you to specialize as a nurse ethicist, forensic nurse consultant, psychiatric nurse, nursing informatics specialist, pediatric nurse practitioner, and more.

 Public health and services

-After having gained practical experience, many nurses will then choose to move on to a master’s degree in nursing or public health as postgraduate education can create many opportunities for healthcare professionals.
+After gaining practical experience, many nurses will pursue a master’s degree in nursing or public health, as postgraduate education can create many opportunities for healthcare professionals.

 Nursing degrees: a doorway to the world

 For passionate nurses who have strong interests in a particular area or want to improve the world, the possibilities for specialization and other career routes are expansive.
-Regardless of where your RN degree takes you, it will undoubtedly serve you well and open up many doors for you.
+Regardless of where your RN degree takes you, it will undoubtedly serve you well and open many doors.